learn-co-curriculum/phase-0-researching-html-elements/README.md

 ## Problem Statement

 When writing HTML you might encounter tags that that are new to you.
 How are we going to level-up?
-When searching for technical help we have to be careful about which sources we trust.
-This is a skill you will build over time, but here are some good practices.
+When searching for technical help, we have to be careful about which sources we trust.
+This is a skill you will build over time, but we'll model some good practices in this README.

 ## Objectives